-Votes will be counted by the inspector of election appointed for the meeting, who will separately count for the election of directors, "For," "Withhold" and broker non-votes; and with respect to the other proposals, votes "For" and "Against" votes, abstentions and broker non-votes.
-Abstentions will be counted towards the vote total for each proposal, and will have the same effect as "Against" votes.
-Broker non-votes have no effect and will not be counted towards the vote total for any proposal, except for Proposal 2, for which broker non-votes will have the same effect as "Against" votes.
+Votes will be counted by the inspector of election appointed for the meeting for each proposal separately.
+For Proposal No. 1, the inspector of election will count "FOR," "WITHHOLD", abstentions and broker non-votes.
+For Proposal Nos.
+2 and 3, the inspector of election will count "FOR", "AGAINST", abstentions and broker non-votes.
+For Proposal No. 4, the inspector of election will count "FOR", "AGAINST" and abstentions.
+Abstentions will be counted towards the vote total for each proposal and will have the same effect as "Against" votes.
+Broker non-votes have no effect and will not be counted towards the vote total for any proposal.